khandu-utkarsh/khandu-utkarsh.github.io/my-website/out/projectMarkdown/programmingLanguages.md

 ---

 ## Intro
-This article contains my understanding of programming languages and a comparison of different features found in each of them.
-This is an ongoing study, and I continue to update it with any new findings.
+The article is a compilation of my experiments with different programming languages, exploring their peculiarities, functionalities, and differences.
 ---

 ## Keywords